vittorioexp/oracle19c-docker/README.md

 oracle/database:19.3.0-ee
 ```

 On first run, the database will be created and setup for you.
-This will take about 10-15 minutes.
 Open Docker Dashboard and watch the progress.
 Then you can connect.

 Optionally, you can use the following run commmand to avoid getting "No disk space" issues as you gradually insert more and more data into your database.